drovani/rovaninet-gridsome/posts/2022/2022-03-03-filteringmercs.md

   - vitest
 ---

-The `MercenaryCard` is starting to look like a production-ready display, so in this step, we'll begin adding reactivity to the site by implementing filtering of the cards by role and by rarity.
+The `MercenaryCard` is starting to look like a production-ready display, so in this step, we'll begin adding reactivity to the site by implementing filtering of the cards by role.

 ![Mukla, Samuro, Jaina](/images/hsmercs-banner-roles.png)